brockk/escalation/README.md

 See the Toxicity Probability Interval Design vignette for more information.

-### get\_mtpi
+### get_mtpi

 The Modified Toxicity Probability Interval (mTPI) method was introduced by Ji et al. (2010).
-It is generally simpler to implement than TPI because the \(\epsilon1\) and \(\epsilon2\) parameters have the intuitive interpretation of forming the bounds of the interval that we regard as containing doses equivalent to the target dose.
+It is generally simpler to implement than TPI because the $\epsilon1$ and $\epsilon2$ parameters have the intuitive interpretation of forming the bounds of the interval that we regard as containing doses equivalent to the target dose.
 For instance, if we target a dose with toxicity probability equal to 25%, but would judge doses in the region (20%, 30%) to be satisfactorily toxic, we run:

 ``` r
 model <- get_mtpi(num_doses = 5, target = 0.25,